Accommodation

 The Everest base camp trail is moderate.
 The final 2-3 days before reaching the base camp get a bit difficult because of the steep and rugged paths.
 The first difficult section you will come across is while ascending from Phakding to Namche Bazaar.
 Just before reaching Namche Bazaar, the trail gets steep.

 After that, the Dingboche to Lobuche section of the trail involves glacier walking and rocky tracks.
 From Lobuche to EBC, you are at a high altitude, and the terrain is also trodden.
-However, as there is nice accommodation and food facility, the journey is manageable even for beginner trekkers.
+However, as there is nice accommodations and food facilities, the journey is manageable even for beginner trekkers.

 The Everest base camp trek is considered moderate, but it is in no way easy.
 You have to be physically fit to walk 6 hours a day, and your endurance should be good to deal with all the limitations that come because of the remoteness of the region.
 We do trek with beginner trekkers, but only if they are determined to reach the base camp and willing to deal with the shortcomings.